Roger-Chuh/ShapeToolbox/README.md

 ### GUI type things

 There are a couple of graphical tools to aid in the design of models, although they offer limited functionality.
 The first, `objDesigner` can be used to create and perturb models and see the result in real time.
 The second, `objBlendGui` gives a graphical tool to blend two models in whatever proportions you choose.
+These might work only on Matlab, with Octave expect trouble.

 ```
 objDesigner